top of page

 Do prebiotics and probiotics matter?

 Prebiotics are non-digestible fibers that serve as food for beneficial gut bacteria.
-Prebiotics help promote the growth and activity of beneficial bacteria in the gut and can improve digestion, strengthen the immune system and reduce inflammation.
+Prebiotics help promote the growth and activity of healthy gut bacteria, improving digestion, strengthening the immune system, and reducing inflammation.

 Prebiotics help promote the growth and activity of beneficial bacteria in the gut and can improve digestion, strengthen the immune system and reduce inflammation.